konsumer/pipd/README.md

 - best file-sharing with host?
 Multi-gadget mode with [MTP](https://github.com/viveris/uMTP-Responder) would be nice, but samba is probly ok enough. [ksmb](https://docs.kernel.org/next/filesystems/cifs/ksmbd.html) looks interesting
 - best way to share hardware with host: how can we operate/edit the patch on host, but use all the same hardware on device?
 It would also be nice to be able to run deken to install more extensions.
 Look into `gui` options. plugdata is nice as a VST on host, too, so maybe host does all audio, but can connect to UI hardware service (and kill on-device pd, while running?)
 - parse regular puredata config for pipdoader, so config can go there, and regular pd will be able to share
-- [RDP](https://phoenixnap.com/kb/xrdp-ubuntu) might be easier than VNC for windows people
-- [realtime kernel](https://wiki.linuxaudio.org/wiki/raspberrypi) will help wiht audio performance
+- [realtime kernel & jack](https://wiki.linuxaudio.org/wiki/raspberrypi) will help with audio performance